 - Blog Posts: These days you can turn almost anything into a blog post.
 Instead of duplicating the case study, write about the problem the customer was facing.
 Then link to the case study to provide a real-world example.

-How to Multipurpose a Presentation
+How Multi-Purposing Content Applies to a Presentation

 Many companies simply record their presentations and make them available on their websites using a media manager such as BrightCove or Limelight.
 But you can get more mileage with these with multi-purposing.